Articles About Scenic Cruises

 The river cruise line was founded in Australia in 1986, then expanded in 2007 to the UK and Canada, and to the US in 2008.
 Most recently the line has expanded from its main focus in Europe, including Russia, to Southeast Asia cruises.
-Expedition cruising will begin in spring 2019.
+Expedition cruising will began in fall 2019.
 Lots of important features are included.
 The parent firm also operates the moderately-priced Emerald Waterways.
 A partnership with National Geographic sees an expert and photographer on board all European cruises.

 Scenic prides itself on not taking your credit card details at embarkation because the fare is so inclusive, there’s little chance of spending more on board for anything else. *N.B.
 Scenic Eclipse entered service in August 2019 with a first cruise from Reykjavik, Iceland via Greenland, Eastern Canada to Quebec .
 For a press releases describing the ship’s features, scroll down to the bottom of this review.

 There are 11 riverboats referred to as “Space-Ships.”
 The following European riverboats are remarkably similar: SCENIC JASPER, OPAL & AMBER (built 2015/2016 & 169 passengers); SCENIC CRYSTAL, JEWEL & JADE (b.
 2012, 2013, 2014 & 169 p); SCENIC GEM (b.
 2014 & 128 p); and SCENIC SAPPHIRE, EMERALD, DIAMOND, RUBY & PEARL (2008-2011/remodeled 2013 & 167 p).